Vonr/RubiksUHC/README.md

 Quick Tools - Enchants crafted tools with Efficiency 3 and Unbreaking 1.

 Infinite Enchants - Gives you infinite xp levels and a hefty enchantment kit.

+Double Health - Spawns players with 2x the normal health.